MAGALA-RICHARD/apsimNGpy/doc/api.rst

       # initialize experiment with a preferred base simulation name
       experiment.init_experiment(permutation=False, base_simulation='Simulation')
       # view the simulation tree
-      experiment.inspect_file()
+      experiment.tree()

-   The method :meth:`~apsimNGpy.core.experimentmanager.ExperimentManager.inspect_file` is inherited from the :class:`~apsimNGpy.core.apsim.ApsimModel` class , but it is still useful here, for example, you can see that we added an experiment Model under Simulations as shown below.
+   The method :meth:`~apsimNGpy.core.experimentmanager.ExperimentManager.tree` is inherited from the :class:`~apsimNGpy.core.apsim.ApsimModel` class , but it is still useful here, for example, you can see that we added an experiment Model under Simulations as shown below.